manavsehgal/reactspeedcoding/manuscript/c10-firebase-react-integration.md

 What returns is JSON data with steps outlined to complete **Embed to React** component creation explained within the **Start Component Design** chapter.

+## For what kind of apps is Firebase not ideal

+A> This section is elaborating an answer by the author to a question on Quora.

+**Server side continuous processes.** Firebase is not ideal, if your app requires continuous server side processing, like receiving streaming data from a source like Twitter, analyzing this in some way, before consuming the analytics results in your app in real-time.

+**Full-stack or universal app frameworks.** You cannot run Meteor or Universal Angular on a platform like Firebase as these frameworks require server-side scripting.

+**Large binary file processing.** If you are creating an image processing app, or a an online video post-processing tool, Firebase does not have much to offer in terms of shifting large binary files or processing these on the server side.

 I> ## Chapter In Progress